 Reproductive Endocrinology and Infertility specialists also focus on hormonal disorders in both women and men.
 They can treat hormonal disorders in men and women even outside of infertility.

 Andrology is a medical concentration focusing on problems with the male reproductive system and urology.
 It is considered to be the male counterpart of gynecology.
 Where Urologists treat disorders of both the male and female urinary tracts, Andrologists treat specifically the male urinary tract.
-Andrologists tackle problems like undescended testes, injuries and disorders that may affect the reproductive system, and any other physical ailments that may affect male genitalia.
+Andrologists tackle problems like undescended testes, injuries and disorders, and any other physical ailments that may affect male genitalia.
 Things like heart disease, high blood pressure, and kidney failure can also affect fertility, so andrologists will typically collaborate with specialists in those fields to treat the problem.

 Reproductive Immunologists focus on the interaction (or lack thereof) of the immune system and the reproductive system.
 In the instance of immunological fertility issues, the body identifies the fetus as a foreign body and proceeds to attempt to be rid of the fetus.

 How do you know if you need to consult a Reproductive Immunologist?
-You should see an expert if you have:
+You should see an expert if you have had:

-- Had 2 or more miscarriages after the age of 35,
+- 2 or more miscarriages after the age of 35,

-- Had 2 IVF failures after the age of 35,
+- 2 IVF failures after the age of 35,

-- Had 3 miscarriages before the age of 35,
+- 3 miscarriages before the age of 35,

-- Had 1 failed IVF before the age of 35,
+- 1 failed IVF before the age of 35,

 - Poor egg production from a stimulated cycle.

-While the process to getting pregnant centers around two people, it can also involve an army of experts and medical professionals.
+The process of getting pregnant can involve an army of experts and medical professionals.
 It’s important to understand the role each of these experts will play in your journey to fertility.
-If you’re in need of some pregnancy and conception help or learning more about your conception options, read more on our blog or sign up for our monthly newsletter.